 To be eligible to apply for the Marie Krogh Young Women in Science Prize, Entrants must meet all of the following criteria as at the Closing Date:

-• Be an Australian citizen or permanent resident who identifies as female.
+• a New Zealand citizen or permanent resident who identifies as female.

 • Be professionally engaged in one or more of the following fields: